 Caltech and The Huntington Library, Art Collections, and Botanical Gardens (The Huntington) are launching a new research center that aims to make the most of what each institute is best at: Caltech's expertise in science and The Huntington's extensive historical archives and status as a premiere research library.
-The Caltech-Huntington Advanced Research Institute in the History of Science and Technology, as its name implies, will focus on researching the history of science and technology.
+The Research Institute for the History of Science and Technology at Caltech and The Huntington, as its name implies, will focus on researching the history of science and technology.

 The initial phase of the program, slated to begin in the summer of 2019, is an annual residential institute that will provide doctoral students with the opportunity to conduct research in The Huntington's collections and to interact not only with each other but also with a cadre of experienced historians of science and technology from Caltech and other institutions.
 In the second year, the institute will add a resident senior research fellow at The Huntington and a senior visiting faculty member at Caltech to conduct seminars across southern California.
 In the third year, the program will expand to include a postdoctoral fellow at Caltech as well as additional short-term visiting scholars at The Huntington.
 In the fourth year, a search will begin for a new faculty member in the history of science and technology at Caltech, who will ultimately oversee the institute on a permanent basis.